 Consider how much time in a day your thoughts are focused on the task at hand or simply just present to the moment.
 Studies have shown that our minds wander roughly 47% of the time.
 Meaning half the time our brains are floating around in la la land instead of focusing on what’s right in front of us!

-For example, we now have additional things to be aware of like masks, gloves, minding proximity, fear around getting sick, or bringing the sickness to others.
+For example, we now have additional things to be aware of like masks, gloves, minding proximity, fear of getting sick, or bringing the sickness to others.
 This state of worry and caution activates heightened awareness.
-It takes us away from the present and creates distractions that can hinder our abilities, experiences of joy, ability to be creative, and our performances.
+It takes us away from the present and creates distractions that can hinder our abilities, experiences of joy, the ability to be creative, and our performances.

-We’re also more likely to get injured when operating from a fear based mindset due to heightened tension.
+We’re also more likely to get injured when operating from a fear-based mindset due to heightened tension.
 It’s not about having an absence of thoughts that take us out of awareness.
-It’s more of having a transformed relationship with the thoughts, and seeing them as they are.
+It’s more of having a transformed relationship with the thoughts and seeing them as they are.